jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_2.rst

 * bad referee call, if the inputs are

-  - is home team?
+  - is the home team playing?
-  - is bad play?
+  - is it a bad play?

   ===============  ==================  ==================
   is home team?    is bad play?        good call